cdfoundation/foundation/committees/subcommittees/README.md

 Chair Tracy Ragan, DeployHub (tracy@deployhub.com) This Sub-Committee will focus on high-level CDF messaging that clearly communicates the purpose and goals of the CD Foundation, from both a membership and project adoption perspective.
 This team will work on CDF branding, website content, and event messaging.
 As a member of this team your marketing genius will be used to build a long-term sustainable message about who the CD Foundation is and why it is an important community for todays pipeline collaboration.

+### Events Outreach Sub-Committee

+Chair Tracy Miranda, Cloudbees (tmiranda@cloudbees.com) This Sub-Committee will focus on high-level CDF events strategy that clearly defines and communicates the event strategy of the CD Foundation, from both a membership and project promotion perspective.
+This team will work on CDF branding, website content, and event messaging.
+As a member of this team your events marketing experience will be used to build a long-term sustainable events strategy.